andreeweb/Stargazers/README.md

 # Stargazers
-Simple iOS application that shows the stargazers list of a GitHub repository
+Simple iOS application that shows the stargazers list of a GitHub repository.
+This App has been developed with SwiftUI, Combine and MVVM Architecture

 ## Screenshots
 <p align="center">